Elko, Nevada: Museums and other points of interest

 Elko is the home of the Western Folklife Center, a regional nonprofit organization that works to expand understanding of the everyday traditions of people who live and work in the American West.
 The Western Folklife Center is downtown in the old Pioneer Hotel.

 A number of casinos are located in Elko, including Stockmen's Casino and Hotel, the Commercial Casino, the High Desert Casino, Gold Dust West, The Maverick Casino, and the Gold Country Inn and Casino.
 The Commercial Casino is notable for having a stuffed 10 ft polar bear on display.
 For many years the Red Lion brought gamblers to Elko from many parts of the country through flights on Casino Express.
 The flights to Elko ended in February 2006.

 Elko is also home to legal prostitutes and contains active brothels.
 Under Nevada law, any county with a population of less than 400,000 is allowed to license brothels if it so chooses.

 Several geothermal features can be found in Elko, the largest of which is the Elko Hot Hole.
 Hot springs were used by travelers on the California Trail and subsequently by settlers.

 Notable attractions in the Elko region include the Ruby Mountains, in which is the popular Lamoille Canyon.
 To the north, the Jarbidge Wilderness is among the least visited and cleanest wilderness areas in the United States.

 Education

-Elko is served by the Elko County School District; they have one high school within the city limits, Elko High School.
+Elko is served by the Elko County School District; the district only has one high school within the city limits, Elko High School.

 Great Basin College is located in Elko.

-Elko also has a public library, a branch of the Elko-Lander-Eureka County Library System.
+Elko also has a public library, Elko Mybrary, a branch of the Elko-Lander-Eureka County Library System.